i

 Silicone No

 A conversion system rather than a single bottle: a 304 stainless steel band and a silicone top (nipple, sippy spout, or straw) fit any standard regular-mouth glass mason jar, turning a jar you may already own into a baby bottle and then a sippy cup.
-Everything the liquid touches is glass, steel, or silicone.
 Made in the USA.
 The brand also sells an all-silicone squeeze bottle for the same purpose.

 Pros